-H1 H1 Q2 Q2 For the year 2023 2022 2023 2022 2022 NIS thousands NIS thousands NIS thousands NIS thousands NIS thousands Net profit (loss) for the period (475,728) 556,716 (367,243) 290,755 338,572 Other comprehensive income (loss) Profit from investment in Carr (1) (2) 21,753 177,688 30,829 134,743 181,802 Profit from investment in AH Boston (1) 3,608 41,772 4,364 33,798 39,205 Profit from investment in BE (1) (3) Profit (loss) from investment in Energix and others (4) 213,031 17,413 139,369 42,005 13,514 133,190 (3,675) 87,892 10,369 (16,089) Tax effects (7,629) 17,721 (8,983) 22,970 (4,777) Total other comprehensive income for the period 363,953 250,919 253,471 243,884 213,655 Total comprehensive income (loss) for the period (111,775) 807,635 (113,772) 534,639 552,227 Allocation of comprehensive income (loss) for the period: Share of Company shareholder (436,758) 545,115 (275,101) 352,820 (53,496) Share of non-controlling interests 324,983 262,520 161,329 181,819 605,723 (111,775) 807,635 (113,772) 534,639 552,227

-- (1) Profit (loss) from investment in respect of foreign currency The profit (loss) represents the increase (decrease) in the Company's investments due to changes in the NIS against the investment currencies in the reporting periods presented above.
+(1) Profit (loss) from investment in respect of foreign currency - The profit (loss) represents the increase (decrease) in the Company's investments due to changes in the NIS against the investment currencies in the reporting periods presented above.
 This profit (loss) is presented net of the effect of forward transactions and cross-currency swap transactions in USD, designated as hedges for investments.
-In the reporting period, there was a devaluation of the NIS by a rate of 5.1% and 10.1% against the USD and the GBP, respectively.
-In the corresponding period last year, there was a devaluation of the NIS by a rate of 12.5% and 0.8% against the USD and the GBP, respectively. - (2) In addition to the description in Section (1) above, the comprehensive profit (loss) from the investment in Carr in the reporting period also includes an other comprehensive loss in the amount of NIS 2 million in respect of the Company's share in the changes in the fair value of interest rate fixing transactions carried out by Carr (in the corresponding period last year there was an increase in equity in the amount of NIS 15 million). - (3) In addition to the description in Section (1) above, the comprehensive income from the investment in BE in the reporting period also includes other comprehensive income in the amount of approx. NIS 18 million, which stems from the fair value of interest rate fixing transactions carried out by BE (in the corresponding period last year there was a profit in the amount of NIS 22 million). - (4) The profit in the reporting period stems mainly from the effect of exchange rates (net of hedging) in Energix due to the depreciation of the NIS against the USD and the PLN and from a profit from electricity price-fixing transactions in the United States.
-In the corresponding period last year, the loss stemmed mainly from a loss from electricity price-fixing transactions in the US, which was partially offset by a profit from the effect of exchange rates in Energix (net of hedging) due to the depreciation of the NIS against the USD and the PLN.
+In the reporting period, there was a devaluation of the NIS by a rate of 8.7% and 10.4% against the USD and the GBP, respectively.
+In the corresponding period last year, there was a devaluation (or an appreciation) of the NIS by a rate of 14% and (5.7%) against the USD and the GBP, respectively.

+(2) In addition to the description in Section (1) above, the comprehensive profit (loss) from the investment in Carr in the reporting period also includes an other comprehensive loss in the amount of NIS 5 million in respect of the Company's share in the changes in the fair value of interest rate fixing transactions carried out by Carr (in the corresponding period last year there was an increase in comprehensive income in the amount of NIS 37 million).

+(3) In addition to the description in Section (1) above, the comprehensive income from the investment in BE in the reporting period also includes an other comprehensive loss in the amount of approx. NIS 2 million, which stems from the fair value of interest rate fixing transactions carried out by BE (in the corresponding period last year there was a profit in the amount of NIS 49 million).

+(4) The profit in the reporting period stems mainly from the effect of exchange rates (net of hedging) in Energix due to the depreciation of the NIS against the USD and the PLN and from a profit from electricity price-fixing transactions in the United States.
+In the corresponding period last year, the loss stemmed mainly from a loss from electricity price-fixing transactions in the US, which was partially offset by a profit from the effect of exchange rates in Energix (net of hedging) due to changes in the exchange rates.